GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 ### BDD

 Behavior Driven Design fills the void we sometimes have between the acceptance criteria of a given task and the expectations we write for our code.
 In BDD, when building the specifications, we use a user-driven language (usually supported by a DSL) that connects the test scenarios with the product need.
-Therefore, doing BDD requires we think about tests from the very beggining, i.e from the refinement phase of a user story.
+Therefore, doing BDD requires we think about tests from the very beginning, i.e from the refinement phase of a user story.

 On the practical sections, we will see examples of implementing BDD for a sample task.
 Check out [this post](https://blog.geekhunter.com.br/a-juncao-do-behavior-driven-development-e-metodologia-agil/#:~:text=BDD%20%C3%A9%20uma%20metodologia%20de,e%20%E2%80%9Ccrit%C3%A9rios%20de%20aceita%C3%A7%C3%A3o%E2%80%9D) in our blog for a very good article on the role of BDD in Agile Culture.